Skip to main content

 A CGM can become a stress trigger if you are prone to disordered eating.
 We screen for this carefully before prescribing.
 For most patients, a CGM brings clarity and reduces anxiety, because the data replaces guessing.
 If the device starts to drive obsessive behavior, take it off and call us.

 Yes, stress can raise your blood glucose without any food at all.
-Stress hormones, especially cortisol and adrenaline, push the liver to release stored sugar into the bloodstream.
+Stress hormones, particularly cortisol and adrenaline, push the liver to release stored sugar into the bloodstream.
 A CGM often shows clear glucose bumps during a tense work meeting or a hard workout.
 This is one of the most useful insights a CGM provides.

 Deep-Dive Questions